 From 2002-2017, Rabbi Shohama served as Rosh Hashpa’ah (Head of Spiritual Direction) for the ALEPH Ordination Programs, a “seminary without walls” that trains rabbis, cantors and rabbinic pastors focusing on Jewish spirituality.
 Rabbi Shohama founded HASHPA’AH, a pioneering training and ordination program for Jewish spiritual directors (counselors).
 Rabbi Shohama also served on ALEPH’s Academic Vaad (council) and Head of the Spiritual Direction Faculty.
 In 2019, Rabbi Shohama rotated off the Spiritual Direction Faculty and announced her intention to transition as Rabbi Emerita effective December 1, 2019.

-Formerly on staff at www.reclaimingjudaism.org, she continues to work with Reclaiming Judaism Press in an editorial capacity.
-She served as co-editor of Seeking and Soaring: Jewish Approaches to Spiritual Guidance and Development, and is now working on the forthcoming collection, “The Wisdom of Reb Zalman – both published by Reclaiming Judaism.
+Formerly on staff at Reclaiming Judaism, Rabbi Shohama continues to work with Reclaiming Judaism Press in an editorial capacity.
+She served as co-editor of Seeking and Soaring: Jewish Approaches to Spiritual Guidance and Development and The Wisdom of Reb Zalman – both published by Reclaiming Judaism.

 At the core of Rabbi Shohama’s life is her intimate and extended family.
 She is married to Alan Dattner, a holistic dermatologist, artist, and avid harmonica player.
 In their blended family, they delight in four wonderful adult children, their partners, and six grandchildren.

-When asked for a quote, Rabbi Shohama replied, “At the end of the day, the question is whether I made people feel valued and nurtured, and whether I helped them manifest love, joy, and goodness, God’s greatest qualities.
+When asked for a quote, Rabbi Shohama replied, “At the end of the day, the question is whether I made people feel valued and nurtured, and whether I helped them manifest love, joy, and goodness – God’s greatest qualities.”